coopscoop/capstone-project/README.md

 - `cd backend/Capstone.API` to go to the backend
 - `dotnet run`, or open the `.sln` file in `/backend` and run `Capstone.API` using `http`.

-Both create a /swagger page to test the API
+Both create a `/swagger page` to test the API

+Like the frontend, you can also run the backend with containerized deployment, check out the [Development](#development) section below.

 ### Tests
 - `cd backend` to go to the backend